-Advanced master leading to a degree of Master of Science in Tropical Medicine (MScTM) with orientations in the clinical sciences and biomedical sciences.
+Advanced master leading to a degree of Master of Science in Tropical Medicine (MScTM).

 §4.
 For each of these training programmes, specific provisions can be added to these regulations, as long as they do not contradict these regulations.
 These specific provisions are mentioned in the relevant student handbook, student learning platform or web-page.